n1vux/articles/genealogy/Jewett/Jewetts-Updates.md

 Key:

-* This view shows connection of **Edward^1** to your humble reporter, two lines below margin; omitting non-Jewett in-laws.
+* This view shows connection of **Edward^1** to your humble reporter, who would appear two lines below the bottom margin.
+This view is omitting non-Jewett in-laws as well as all living persons.
 Produced in the [GRAMPS desktop program](https://gramps-project.org/blog/).
 * Red &#x1f534; on marriage denotes consanguineous marriage; sometimes not Jewett!
 Text below should indicate degree of cousinship.
 * On Person: red &#x1f534; is medical doctor; <span style="background-color:cyan">sky blue</span> is immigrant; orange &#x1F7E0; is unsure connection; purples &#x1f7ea; are clergy or deacon; <span style="background-color:  #9bdd47">lt.green</span> is proprietor; dk.brown &#x1F7EB; is slave-holder; medium blue &#x1F7E6; is soldier or militia; <span style="background-color:tan">tan</span> is Mayflower descent line carrier.
 (These colors are my own mnemonic choices for my selection of filterable "tags" on people and families.)